nazmul-nhb/nhb-toolbox-docs/docs/predicates-guards.md

 ---

-Browse by category or use the search to find the perfect predicate/type guard for your task.
+Browse by category or use the search (`ctrl+k`) to find the perfect predicate/type guard for your task.